Latency Advantages in Common-Value Auctions: Value of Timing Games

 \subsection{Assuming $L=0$.}

 In the competitive auction setting with no reserve price, i.e., $L=0$, denote Bob's profit by $\Pi_B(T)$, highlighting the dependence on $T$.
-From Theorem \ref{theorem:bob_profit_0}, this is given by the value of an exchange option.
-Using Margrabe's formula \cite{margrabe1978value} for the value of an exchange option under the Black-Scholes model, we have that
+From \Cref{corr:exchange_option}, this is given by the value of an exchange option.
+Using Margrabe's formula \citep{margrabe1978value} for the value of an exchange option under the Black-Scholes model, we have that

 where $\Phi(\cdot)$ is the standard normal CDF.
-We can quantify the value of extending the time interval for Bob's decision through the derivative with respect to time, often called the ``theta'' in the options pricing literature.
-Here, we have that\footnote{This is the also the theta of an at-the-money call or put, with half the volatility, or half the time to expiry, as the exchange option.}
+We can quantify the value of extending the time interval for Bob's decision through the derivative with respect to time.
+This corresponds to what is often called the ``theta'' of an option in the options pricing literature.
+The theta is the derivative of the option value with respect to remaining time.
+Here, we have that\footnote{This expression is the theta of an exchange option, and is the also the theta of an at-the-money call or put, with half the volatility, or half the time to expiry, as the exchange option.}

 where $\phi(\cdot)$ is the standard normal PDF.
 In particular, the incremental value of increasing $T$ to $T+\Delta t$, for small $\Delta t$, is

 Thus, the incremental value of a delay of $\Delta t$ is of order $\Delta t$.